Simulating the LOcal Web (SLOW) -- VI: Gamma-ray Emission in the Local Universe: Methods

-We compute the $\gamma$-ray emission directly from the distribution functions of CR protons obtained from the on-the-fly Fokker-Planck solver, without any further assumptions for gas particles that do not contain a CR population.\\ For $\gamma$-ray emission in the range of 100 MeV to 100 GeV, the decay of $\pi^0$ mesons is the dominating channel, with Bremsstrahlung and inverse Compton up-scattering of background photons being sub-dominant by roughly an order of magnitude \citep[see Fig. 13 in][]{Yang2018}.
-To model the $\gamma$-ray emission by $\pi^0$-decay we closely follow the approach by \citet{Werhahn2021} and compute the source function for a given $\gamma$-photon energy $E_\gamma$ in units of photons GeV$^{-1}$ s$^{-1}$ cm$^{-3}$ as
+We computed the $\gamma$-ray emission directly from the distribution functions of CRps obtained from the on-the-fly Fokker-Planck solver without any further assumptions for gas particles that do not contain a CR population.
+For $\gamma$-ray emission in the range 100 MeV to 100 GeV, the decay of $\pi^0$ mesons is the dominating channel, with Bremsstrahlung and IC up-scattering of background photons being subdominant by roughly an order of magnitude \citep[see Fig. 13 in][]{Yang2018}.
+To model the $\gamma$-ray emission by $\pi^0$-decay, we closely followed the approach by \citet{Werhahn2021} and computed the source function for a given $\gamma$-photon energy $E_\gamma$ in units of photons GeV$^{-1}$ s$^{-1}$ cm$^{-3}$ as

-where $n_H$ is the number density of hydrogen of the gas particle, $\hat{p}_\mathrm{thr}$ is the threshold momentum for $\pi^0$ production, $\hat{p}_\mathrm{max}$ is the maximum momentum of the distribution function $f(\hat{p})$ in dimensionless momentum space and
+where $n_H$ is the number density of hydrogen of the gas particle, $\hat{p}_\mathrm{thr}$ is the threshold momentum for $\pi^0$ production, $\hat{p}_\mathrm{max}$ is the maximum momentum of the distribution function $f(\hat{p})$ in dimensionless momentum space, and

-is the differential $\gamma$-ray cross-section as parametrized in \citet{Kafexhiu2014}.
-Here $E_\gamma$ is the photon energy and $T_p(\hat{p})$ is the kinetic energy of the protons. $A_\mathrm{max}(T_p(\hat{p}))$ describes the peak of the differential cross section and $F(T_p(\hat{p}), E_\gamma)$ parameterizes the fit to the simulated $\gamma$-ray spectrum.\\ We use their fit to the \textsc{Geant4} data and integrate Eq.~\ref{eq:gammaweb_gamma_source} by solving the contribution of each momentum bin individually, accounting for partially filled bins between $\hat{p}_\mathrm{thr}$ and $\hat{p}_i$. \\ From Eq. \ref{eq:gammaweb_gamma_source} we can obtain an emissivity per photon energy $E_\gamma$ in units [$\gamma$ s$^{-1}$ cm$^{-3}$] from
+is the differential $\gamma$-ray cross section as parameterized in \citet{Kafexhiu2014}.
+Here, $E_\gamma$ is the photon energy and $T_p(\hat{p})$ is the kinetic energy of the protons. $A_\mathrm{max}(T_p(\hat{p}))$ describes the peak of the differential cross section and $F(T_p(\hat{p}), E_\gamma)$ parameterizes the fit to the simulated $\gamma$-ray spectrum.\\ We used their fit to the \textsc{Geant4} data and integrated Eq.~\ref{eq:gammaweb_gamma_source} by solving the contribution of each momentum bin individually, accounting for partially filled bins between $\hat{p}_\mathrm{thr}$ and $\hat{p}_i$.